bddkickstarter/Gherkin.TypeProvider/README.md

     |    data 1   |     true!       |
     ```

-    The *data 2* cell's data can be accessed using
+    The data from the second column of the first row would be accessed using:

     ```
     myTestFeature